Jokelab/Assertive.Docs/Language/Loops.md

 ---

 # Loop statements
-There are different loop statements within the Assertive scripting language.
+There are different loop statements in Assertive Script.
 Each construct serves a different purpose.

 ## Basic loop
 The simplest loop statement is meant to execute a block of statements for a fixed amount of times.